dynamics-of-stellar-systems/dynamite/docs/getting_started/configuration.rst

 This section is used for *global* parameters of the system i.e. those which are unrelated to any particular component.

-Currently there is only such parameter, ``ml``, which is a scale factor for the **total mass** of the system.
+Currently there is only one such parameter, ``ml``, which is a scale factor for the **total mass** of the system.
 Note that this scales the mass of **every** component of the system i.e. not just the stellar component (despite the acronym ``ml`` resembling *mass-to-light*).
 This is a time-saving trick: by scaling the total mass of the system, we are able to cheaply re-use orbit-libraries by re-scaling their velocity axes.

 Care must be taken when interpreting mass parameters for models with different ``ml``.
 For example, say the system has a ``GeneralisedNFW`` component with ``Mvir=100`` but the system's ``ml`` parameter is equal to 2.
 The ``GeneralisedNFW`` would therefore *actually* represent a halo with mass ``Mvir=200``.
 Further note that the ``NFW`` component is parameterised with a mass *fraction* ``f`` rather than an absolute mass, and this fraction does **not** need to be re-scaled by ``ml``.